-- Reimbursement for a client who is transferred from one DRG Hospital to another DRG Hospital is calculated at a DRG per diem rate for each Hospital with payment up to the DRG base payment to each DRG Hospital.
+- 1. Reimbursement for a client who is transferred from one DRG Hospital to another DRG Hospital is calculated at a DRG per diem rate for each Hospital with payment up to the DRG base payment to each DRG Hospital.
 If applicable, both Hospitals may receive outlier reimbursement. - 2.
 Reimbursement for a client who is transferred from one DRG Hospital to a Non-DRG Hospital, or the reverse, is calculated at the DRG per diem rate for the DRG Hospital with payment up to the DRG base payment.
 Reimbursement for the Non-DRG Hospital shall be calculated based on the assigned per diem rate.
-If applicable, the DRG Hospital may receive outlier reimbursement. - 3.
-For transfers within the DRG Hospital, the Hospital is required to submit one claim for the entire stay, regardless of whether or not the client has been transferred to different parts of the Hospital.
+If applicable, the DRG Hospital may receive outlier reimbursement.

+3. For transfers within the DRG Hospital, the Hospital is required to submit one claim for the entire stay, regardless of whether or not the client has been transferred to different parts of the Hospital.
 Since the Colorado Medicaid program does not recognize distinct part units, Hospitals may not submit two claims for a client who is admitted to the Hospital and then transferred to the distinct part unit or vice versa.

-8.300.5.D APR-DRG Payment Methodology Exclusions
+8.300.5.D Long-Acting Reversible Contraceptives Exclusion

-- Long-acting reversible contraceptives (LARC) devices, inserted following a delivery, are excluded from the DRG Relative Weight calculation and are paid according to the Department's fee schedule. - 2.
-Pursuant to § 25.5-5-509, C.R.S. payments for select Inpatient Hospital Opioid Antagonist Drugs that would have otherwise been compensated through the APR-DRG methodology will be reimbursed at either the lower of the billed charges or the fee schedule rate.
+Long-acting reversible contraceptives (LARC) devices, inserted following a delivery, are excluded from the DRG Relative Weight calculation and are paid according to the Department's fee schedule.